-Warning: If you have depression or have experience of suicide then you may find this post upsetting.
+TRIGGER WARNING: If you have personal experience of mental ill health or suicide then you may find this post upsetting.

 I can’t imagine the despair that Robin Williams’ friends and family are feeling right now.
 I can’t imagine the pain that Robin Williams felt when he made the decision to take his own life.

 I know how I felt when I decided enough was enough.
 When I made the decision that the world would be better off without me.